FoliniC/cronostar-card/README.md

 See [docs/changelog.md](docs/changelog.md) for version history.

-### v2.18 (Latest)
+### v2.20.0 (Latest)
-- ✅ Fixed value shift bug during profile loading
+- ✅ Added settings menu with language selection (EN/IT) and help.
-- ✅ Added responsive chart support
+- ✅ Added Ctrl+A shortcut to select all points.
-- ✅ Improved async state synchronization
+- ✅ Changed arrow key behavior to align with leftmost/rightmost selected point.
-- ✅ Enhanced logging for debugging
+- ✅ Upgraded to Lit 3.
+- ✅ Fixed several bugs related to localization and component initialization.

 ## 🤝 Contributing